Developed in Denmark and hosted in Netherlands, ownership and data is kept in Europe.

 - The identity service which in short is called FoxIDs.
 The service handles user login and all other security traffic.

-- The UI configuration client and API is called FoxIDs Control.
-FoxIDs Control is used to configure FoxIDs in a user interface (FoxIDs Control Client) or by calling an API (FoxIDs Control API).
+- The configuration service FoxIDs Control is used to configure FoxIDs in a user interface (FoxIDs Control Client) or by calling an API (FoxIDs Control API).

-FoxIDs.com is deployed in Europe in Microsoft Azure Holland.
+FoxIDs.com is hosted in Europe and mainly in Microsoft Azure Holland, Netherlands.

-- You are free to deploy FoxIDs as your own private cloud in a Microsoft Azure tenant.
+- You are free to deploy FoxIDs as your own private cloud on Microsoft Azure.

 The license grant all (individuals, companies etc.) the right to use FoxIDs for free.
 The license only restricts reselling FoxIDs as a IDaaS to third parties, without a supplementary agreement.
 You are free to use FoxIDs as a IDaaS for you own products.